kinotus/website-citygml/validation/index.md

 ## 3. Semantics

-The objects in CityGML can have semantics attached to them, for instance each of the surfaces used to represent a building can be a semantic class (`BoundarySurface`}), which defines its real-world meaning.
+The objects in CityGML can have semantics attached to them, for instance each of the surfaces used to represent a building can be a semantic class (`BoundarySurface`), which defines its real-world meaning.
 Depending on the LOD, a `BoundarySurface` in a building can be one of nine classes.
 For LOD2 buildings, the 5 possible ones are shown in below.